Choose Your Own Adventure: History

-The famous phrase “Choose Your Own Adventure” was born when Ed Packard sold his second and third books.
-The second, Deadwood City, was a Western saga, and junior editor Dinah Stevenson was given the assignment to create a jacket line that would explain this unfamiliar narrative style to readers; Stevenson came up with "Choose your own adventure in the Wild West".
-The phrase was adapted for the next title with the tag line, The Third Planet from Altair: Choose your own adventure in outer space.

 The series was highly successful after it began printing with Bantam Books.
 A 1981 article in The New York Times, followed by an interview with Packard on The Today Show, provided free publicity.
-The book series prompted the creation of three other series by authors with Bantam Books that worked with the same format.
-Nineteen other series of the same format begun being published by rival publishing houses.
-The large popularity of the concept led to the titling of a new genre of writing for the format, which was called the gamebook.

 By the 1990s, the series faced competition from computer games and was in a decline.
 The series was discontinued in 1999, but was relaunched by a new company, Chooseco, in 2003.
-Montgomery died in 2014; his final Choose Your Own Adventure book was Gus vs. the Robot King.

 In June 2018, Z-Man Games issued a licensed co-operative board game called Choose Your Own Adventure: House of Danger inspired by R. A. Montgomery's book in the series.

 In January 2019, Chooseco initiated a trademark infringement legal challenge against Netflix for the film Black Mirror: Bandersnatch.
 Netflix settled the suit in November 2020.

 Literary reception

 A Smithsonian article criticizes the style as "formulaic" and quotes a scholar stating that "in terms of literary quality, many of the multiple-storyline books are true skunks".